alarsyo/website/content/posts/on-jj-and-magit.md

 love letter to [Magit](https://emacsair.me/2017/09/01/the-magical-git-interface/).

 [^1]: If you don't know what `jj` is, this post is not for you (yet!).
 [I've put
-    together a list of great resources to learn about it](#know-more-about-jj)
+    together a list of great resources to learn about it](#know-more-about-jj).

-[^2]: This is the first I'm writing about it myself, but you can find [magit
+[^2]: This is the first time I'm writing about it myself, but you can find
+    [magit
     appreciation](https://endlessparentheses.com/it-s-magit-and-you-re-the-magician.html)
-    all over the internet
+    all over the internet.

-# My background
+## My background

 I think I'd classify myself as a `git` power user.
 I'm sure I don't know *everything* about the intricacies about the Git command line interface, but I